UPPMAX/programming_formalisms_intro/doc/index.rst

 .. admonition:: Learning outcomes of course

-   You will be able to:
+   - You will be able to:

-     - understand the pros of ...
+      - understand the pros of having...